UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/neighbourhood_datasets/README/greenspace_README.md

-# README: Greenspace metrics
+# Understanding: Greenspace metrics

 >Last modified: 19 Jun 2025

 ## Greenspace

-Greenspace metrics have been developed by the [Centre for Environmental Health and Sustainability, University of Leicester] for residential addresses/postcodes for cohorts partnering with UK LLC, where the appropriate permissions are in place.
+Greenspace metrics have been developed by the Centre for Environmental Health and Sustainability, University of Leicester for residential addresses/postcodes for cohorts partnering with UK LLC, where the appropriate permissions are in place.

- Some variables are available across the whole of the United Kingdom (UK) and some are only available across Great Britain (GB).
+Some variables cover the entire United Kingdom (UK), while others are limited to Great Britain (GB).
 Please refer to the table below for geographic coverage of variables:

 | **Variable**     | **Description**                                                  | **Geographic Coverage** |
 |------------------|------------------------------------------------------------------|--------------------------|